CB radio in the United Kingdom: History

 CB radio was first introduced into the United Kingdom around 1968.
 Early use was known around the international shipping ports in the UK, particularly Liverpool, London and Southampton in 1968.
 As citizens band radio has been advertised in the US since before 1962, it is possible that a number of these radios were brought into the UK and used illegally.
 In the period 1976–1978, CB radio in Britain was much popularised by novelty hit songs and its use in the film Convoy and the usage of illegal CB radio peaked in 1980.
 Companies in Britain sold US equipment quite openly, and equipment was readily available in car accessory shops.
 During this time, a great many CB clubs emerged in the UK and they became centres of protest in the march towards legalisation, in the hope that existing equipment could be used legally.

-In response to this, the government commissioned a white paper proposing a CB service called "Open Channel" around 860 MHz.
+In response to the popularity of CB Radio, the government commissioned a white paper proposing a CB service called "Open Channel" around 860 MHz.

 The big problem for the UK was that the 27 MHz band was already licensed legally to radio control model aircraft users.
 They were paying for a licence to use the band, and interference resulted in loss of control of the aircraft.
 Many expensive models were written off, and the safety implications were obvious, but there was no practical way to police a separation, and the government did not rate the protection of model flying as an important issue.

 The UK Government eventually legalised CB radio, and on 2 November 1981 a CB service was introduced on a frequency band and offset that is incompatible with the imported American radios.
 At the same time the ownership of non-UK approved 27 MHz transceivers was made illegal except for those obtained by UK radio amateurs holding a UK "A" (HF) licence, for conversion to the 28 MHz (10-metre) amateur allocation.
 Given that virtually all illegal CB radios were contraband, this concession required the licensed amateur to pay outstanding import duty and VAT.
-A licence to operate these new radios became compulsory, and this could be purchased from most Post Office counters for £15.
+A licence to operate these new radios became compulsory, and this could be purchased from most Post Office counters for £10.
+The original licence permitted three CB Radios to be operated at one time.
+One person would be the licence holder and there could be two others in communications with the holder.
+A few years later the licence was increased to £15 p.a. and required any operator to have a licence except those sitting and using a radio in the company of a CB Radio licence.
 Unlike that required to qualify for a radio amateur licence, no proof of technical competence was needed.
 As of 8 December 2006, a licence is no longer required to own or operate a CB radio providing it complies with one of the 3 type approval conditions currently permitted by Ofcom: FM only, 4 watts power output and operating on either or both UK and CEPT (EU) 27 MHz bands only.